mwkorver/deckgl-s3-cog-s1m/README.md

 ## Intended audience and purpose

 This application is intended for developers, cloud architects, geospatial engineers, and stakeholders involved with federal imagery and elevation programs such as NAIP and USGS 3DEP.
-It is not primarily a consumer map viewer; it is a working demonstration of how existing federal geospatial data already published on Amazon S3 can be accessed, indexed, searched, and visualized using a cloud-native architecture.
+It is not a consumer map viewer; it's a working demonstration of how existing federal geospatial data already published on Amazon S3 can be accessed, indexed, searched, and visualized using a cloud-native architecture.

 The project is meant to showcase practical patterns for public-sector geospatial modernization: Cloud-Optimized GeoTIFF range reads from S3, serverless metadata search over GeoParquet with DuckDB, requester-pays-aware asset signing, and browser-side GPU rendering of imagery and terrain.
 The goal is to make the architecture concrete enough for technical review, program evaluation, and reuse in operational prototypes around federal open data.